dojonorth/fun-basics-dojo/README.md

 As before, be aware that there are additional mathemetical properties that should technically hold true for a monad, but we'll skip them.
 You can read about them here [[4]](#### 4-Monads) along with other fun monad facts.

+**Aside - Cats:**
+>Most (all?) higher-kinded types in Scala feature map and flatMap methods and are effectively Monads (and so also Functors), however, they don't implement any common interface that marks them as such - a la the traits we've created.
+The idea of using category-theory-derived methods as a core extension to the Scala language is something that's been done already.
+Initially by [Scalaz](https://github.com/scalaz/scalaz), that I'll not expand on further, and more recently, and accessibly, by [Cats](https://github.com/typelevel/cats).
+Cats is a huge topic unto itself.
+If you want to learn about it, I recommend [Advanced Scala with Cats](http://underscore.io/books/advanced-scala/) by Underscore.io, which is now available for free.
+That said, it's worth pointing out that within Cats, similar traits exist to the ones that we've created for Monad, Functor etc. Since they're used in a wider context though, they're built up slightly differently.
+For example, cats Functor only includes map and not pure, which it gets from extending Applicative.
+You can take a look at their heirrarchy [here](https://github.com/typelevel/cats/tree/master/core/src/main/scala/cats).

 #### Exercise
 Open MasterCodeballSpec and un-ignore and make pass the tests.